TomR21/TES-Analysis-Program/README.md

 # TES-Analysis-Program
-This repo contains a program written in python 3 for automatically analyzing TES data output in both a single setup and in a FDM setup.
-This software is the next generation from the software written by Callum Blair:
+This repo contains a program written in python 3.7 for automatically analyzing TES data output in both a single setup and in a FDM setup.
+This software is the next generation from the software written by [Callum Blair](https://github.com/cgfb94/sensor-analysis) and contains a neural network written by [Arnold Dongelmans](https://github.com/AwesomeArnold/Neuralnetwork).
+The program itself contains a few examples that show the basics and how to access values and parameters.
-**Callum Github Link

 # Downloading the Software
 The program is contained in the TES_Analysis_Program.ipynb.
 This file can be downloaded and opened with jupyter notebook or similar notebook interpreters.
 A list of the library dependencies used for testing can be found in the troubleshooting directory.
+Using jupyter lab or any extension that allows for codefolding is recommended, as each individual class is rather large.

 # Program Walkthrough
 The basic structure is as follows: All IV objects are stored within IV_series.
 Each IV object holds one dataset read out by one of the three read_data methods.